kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 observed in any of the steps, operation is retried from step 1 along with a `FailedNodeResize` event and condition under the node object.
 1. Resizing existing containers:
     a.
 With the increased memory capacity of the nodes, the kubelet proceeds to update fields that are directly related to the available memory on the host.
-This would lead to recalculation of oom_score_adj and swap_limits.
+This would lead to recalculation of swap_limits.
     b.
 This is achieved by invoking the CRI API - UpdateContainerResources.

 2. Reinitialise Resource Manager: